ablaom/ablaom.github.io/index.md

 to part-time teaching, focusing on his young children, whom he homeschooled while living on the small island of Waiheke.

 Dr. Blaom resides in Auckland, New Zealand.
-He is currently a Senior Research Fellow in the [Department of Computer Science](https://www.auckland.ac.nz/en/study/study-options/find-a-study-option/computer-science.html), University of Auckland.

 <!-- ![portrait]({{base.url}}/assets/portrait.jpg) -->